Gum Disease Boise ID

 Schedule An Appointment for Periodontal Therapy in Boise, ID

-If you are experiencing any sign of gum disease or you have not visited the dentist recently for a preventive care exam, visit our team at LIFESmiles Family & Cosmetic Dentistry.
+If you are experiencing any signs of gum disease or you have not visited the dentist recently for a preventive care exam, visit our team at LIFESmiles Laser & Cosmetic Dentistry.
 Drs.
 Garpetti and Hyder offer a full range of periodontal therapy solutions to address various stages of gum disease.
 To schedule an appointment, call (208) 254-6365 or schedule an appointment online.